Archiving Enterprise files to Elvis 6

 <Enterprise Server folder>/config/plugins/Elvis/config.php

-This setting should match the statuses from the Elvis import plug-in property archivedStatuses.
+Note: For Elvis 6.9 and earlier, this setting should match the statuses from the Elvis import plug-in property archivedStatuses.